EmmaTellblom/Mensinator/README.md

 ## 🫂 Made for friends by friends
 Originally, Emma made Mensinator for a friend who was looking for an app that would track unique period symptoms and respect her privacy.
 Soon, more like-minded individuals joined the project.
-We all wanted a user-friendly, straigtforward app made for us, not an app that uses our data for profit.
+We all wanted a user-friendly, straightforward app made for us, not an app that uses our data for profit.
 We are now actively building Mensinator together.

 ## 🔮 Future plans
 - Whatever you suggest!
 Discuss ideas with users and developers on **[our Discord](https://discord.gg/tHA2k3bFRN)**.
 Let us know what features you'd like to see.